Battle of Mahé: Battle

 Sybille's loss was light, with two men killed and a junior officer lightly wounded.
 Casualties on Chiffonne were far heavier, reported as 23 killed and 30 wounded.
 Approximately 160 of the surviving crew were captured, with as many as 100 escaping inland from the grounded frigate or the battery.
 In the aftermath of the battle Adam of the Sybille demanded an explanation from the Governor of Mahé Jean-Baptiste Queau de Quincy as to why the neutrality terms had been violated by Chiffonne.
 Quincy was able however to persuade Adam that he was not responsible and reached an agreement that Seychelles merchant vessels flying a flag bearing the words "Seychelles Capitulation" would be allowed to pass through the British blockade of Île de France unmolested.
 Chiffonne was removed from the reef and repaired, Adam sailing with his prize and two captured schooners on 4 May and returning to Madras, arriving on 22 September, where Rainier authorised the purchase of the ship for the Royal Navy under the same name.
 Adam was subsequently presented with a commemorative sword by the Madras Insurance Company worth 200 guineas.

-Combatant summary
+Order of battle

 In this table, "Guns" refers to all cannon carried by the ship, including the maindeck guns which were taken into consideration when calculating its rate, as well as any carronades carried aboard.
 Broadside weight records the combined weight of shot which could be fired in a single simultaneous discharge of an entire broadside.